bluss/pyproject-local-kernel/README.md

 ## About Particular Project Managers

-The project manager command, be it rye, uv, pdm, etc needs to be available on the path where jupyterlab runs.
-Either install the project manager in the jupyterlab environment, or install the project manager user-wide (using something like pipx, uv tool, rye tools, brew, or other method to install it.)
+The project manager command, be it rye, uv, pdm, etc needs to be available on the path where Jupyterlab runs.
+Either install the project manager in the Jupyterlab environment, or install the project manager user-wide (using something like pipx, uv tool, rye tools, brew, or other method to install it.)